TL;DR · Short Answer

 South Orange

-Towns With Limited Inventory (Maximum Seller Advantage)
+Towns With Thin Inventory (Maximum Seller Leverage)

 North Caldwell